 Renard Bakery

 Not to be confused with Maison Renardy, one of our favorite tearooms, also in Ixelles!
 At Renard Bakery, bread is given a new lease of life like nowhere else: here, the baguette is returned to its purest form – water, flour and sourdough, quite simply!
-It’s hardly surprising, then, that Renard Bakery is adored by the locals: the crumb is light, creamy and of the highest quality.
+It’s hardly surprising, then, that Renard Bakery is adored by the locals for its light, creamy, top-quality crumb.
 As for desserts, let yourself be tempted by a choice of éclair, choco-praline cake or cinnamon brioche: the delights of the house!

 📍 Address: Place Fernand Cocq 3, 1050 Ixelles.